TanStack/query/docs/react/reference/QueryCache.md

 - `onSuccess?: (data: unknown, query: Query) => void`
   - Optional
   - This function will be called if some query is successful.
+- `onSettled?:` (data: unknown | undefined, error: unknown | null, query: Query) => void
+  - Optional
+  - This function will be called if some query is settled (either successful or errored).

 ## Global callbacks

-The `onError` and `onSuccess` callbacks on the QueryCache can be used to handle these events on a global level.
+The `onError`, `onSuccess` and `onSettled` callbacks on the QueryCache can be used to handle these events on a global level.
 They are different to `defaultOptions` provided to the QueryClient because:
 - `defaultOptions` can be overridden by each Query - the global callbacks will **always** be called.
 - `defaultOptions` callbacks will be called once for each Observer, while the global callbacks will only be called once per Query.